 How does redshirting affect educational equity?

 Some have concerns, however, over the fairness of the practice of redshirting because research suggests that kids with later birthdates coming from poorer neighborhoods are less likely to be held back than those with later birthdates who come from wealthier neighborhoods.
-As reported in a 2014 Wall Street Journal article, the National Center for Education Statistics reveals that approximately 6% of kindergartners are redshirted in the United States.
+The reason being another year of preschool or daycare is expensive.

-However, that number varies greatly by neighborhood.
-It is as low as 2% in poor areas and as high as 27% in wealthy areas.
-Johnson’s take is that if parents “stand up to a broken educational system,” less parents will feel the need to redshirt.
+Johnson’s take?
+Make noise before holding your child back.
+If more parents “stand up to a broken educational system,” less parents will feel the need to redshirt.
 “If enough parents rebel, the system will have to change,” he says.

 Rachael Moshman, M.Ed. is a mom, freelance writer and blogger.
 She worked in early childhood education for decades.